urql-graphql/urql/src/content/docs/basic-concepts.md

 that alters when and how the cache responds.
 By default this will be set to `'cache-first'`.

-When `'cache-first'`, the default behaviour, is used, the cache will return all cached results when they're available.
+When `'cache-first'`, the default behavior, is used, the cache will return all cached results when they're available.
 When no cached result is available it will let the operation through, so that the `fetchExchange` can send a request to the API.